DaemonLife/MyLaptop/README.md

 # GNOME and SWAY setup for Fedora

-After install add all configs from this repository to your folders.

-# GNOME Post installing
 Let's make the dnf fast like lynx
 ~~~
 echo 'fastestmirror=1' | sudo tee -a /etc/dnf/dnf.conf